Heat Detection

 Timing is critical for artificial insemination.
 Many Dexter breeders actually drop their cows off at an A.I. center or the veterinarian’s office for proper heat detection, just to insure the highest success rate.
 This is something to consider, if you are not home enough for proper heat detection, as you don’t want to waste time and straws.
 The problem with this may be if the cows lose weight at the center because of changes in feed.
 A cow should be gaining weight, (not losing) to maximize conception rate.
 You can reduce this risk by bringing your own feed, or discussing your cow’s feed routine with the person who will be caring for her.

 For those who have a veterinarian or A.I. tech come to the farm, he or she will give you the specifics for the system or protocol they are using.
-They will generally want to A.I. the cow 12-16 hours after the first instance of standing heat (which is approximately when she ovulates).
+They will generally want to A.I. the cow 12-24 hours after the first instance of standing heat (which is approximately when she ovulates).
+If you are using sexed semen, you might want to provide this link to your vet or tech, as they may not know that sexed semen is supposed to be used on the later end of the breeding window. https://beefrepro.org/wp-content/uploads/2021/01/Sexed-Semen-Protocols-for-Sire-Directories-2021.pdf

 Leave a Reply